mrciolino/wiki-backup/timeline.md

 - While flying over the dragon sea, the party finds treasure in an old dragon hoard under the Dragon Sea.
 They fill a demi plane with gold, jewels, and magic items.
 - [Finishing The Wegate Revolution](/Events/finishing-the-wegate-revolution)
 - Aku is slain when the party drops dragon turtles on his castle.
+- The party isnin some dungeon somewhere.
+Spoops finds a bunch of corpses and makes a bone giant.
+- The party finds many magic items
+- Items Found: flask thst turns things inside into wine.
+Orb of anti-annihilation, belt of useful storing, shifty abacus (shary and unreliable), silver gauntlet, cool sunglasses,

 - Assault on Darmuth Begins
 - The party arrive above Altricia in their flying ship.
 - The party tries to evacuate who they can from Altricia prior to engaging Darmuth.